ahmedcodein/tictactoe/README.md

 #### 2.2.2.
 Website Visitor Objectives

-User objective converges with the site owner's in the sense of finding an online game that is easy to interact with in addition to the provision of some challenge in playing the game by accumulating score when played with a friend.
+User objective converges with the site owner's in the sense of finding an online game that is easy to interact with in addition to the provision of some challenge while playing the game by accumulating score when played with a friend.

 ### 2.3.
 Design Concept